Skip to main content

 VEX Robotics Competitions

 Winners from the high school division will also advance to the state robotics competition, where they will have the chance to move along to the regional competition.
-Ultimately the goal is to advance to the VEX Robotics World Championships, which will be held in Dallas, Texas on April 25-May 3.
+Ultimately the goal is to advance to the VEX Robotics World Championships, which will be held in Dallas, Texas on May 6-14.

 Agenda